Mortal Kombat 11: Aftermath has an outstanding story campaign

 The first campaign managed to get a lot of laughs out of '90s Johnny Cage meeting his grounded dad version and generally kept a more playful tone, even with the end of the world coming and buckets and buckets of blood.
 Aftermath is twice as ridiculous but plays it a bit more straight, but it works, carried as it is by the scenery chewing sorcerer.

 It's also a chance to give a bit more attention to characters who normally get sidelined for the infinitely boring Sub-Zero and his now equally boring bud, Scorpion.
-I can't say I'm disappointed to see Ronda Rousey not returning as Sonya Blade, either, as she's an atrocious voice actor and, more importantly, a massive transphobe.
+I can't say I'm disappointed to see Ronda Rousey not returning as Sonya Blade, either, as she's an atrocious voice actor and, more importantly, spews transphobic nonsense and promoted a Sandy Hook conspiracy theory.
 Most of the big characters get a nod and some scenes, but the majority of the attention is on DLC and expansion additions.

 I love fighting games, but I just don't have that competitive spirit.
 I don't want to fight some toxic wanker who will inevitably spew vitriol on the off-chance that I win, and unfortunately multiplayer is full of them.
 And frankly, despite getting a lot better thanks to the best-in-class tutorials, I'm still a pretty crap kombatant.
 Even without the campaign, MK11 and Aftermath have lots of great singleplayer diversions, but the story is really what I'm here for, and this one is as brilliant as it is ludicrous.